ojalaw/INTOL-MP1/TESTING.md

 **Opportunities page**
 Reveal the dog button
 - The button changes appearance on hover as expected.
-- The button revelas a message underneath when clicked as expected.
+- The button reveals a message underneath when clicked as expected.

 img-zoom
 - The image zoom capability function works as expected.